sullydux/SullyEngineer/ReadME.md

 ---

 ## Overview
-This is a collection of custom parts designed and configured for enhanced deep-space exploration in KSP.
+This is a collection of parts made for enhanced deep-space exploration in KSP.
 All parts are created under the manufacturer name **Sully Deep Space Industries**.

 You are free to **use, modify, and redistribute** these files for any purpose.
 Please note that I take **no responsibility** for game crashes, data loss, or other issues resulting from the use of this mod.